Map Making

 I also want an exit to the north.
 Let's add a cave opening.

-What could be more scary than some broken barrels and crates with cobwebs, right?
+What could be scarier than some broken barrels and crates with cobwebs, right?
 Let's add that.

 The main parts of this map are now complete.
 Let's add some more clutter to make the map look even more beautiful.

-To make the crates look even more creepy, I'm adding some black dust in the “Above” layer.
+To make the crates look even creepier, I'm adding some black dust to the “Above” layer.
 Otherwise, the crate underneath it would be replaced by the dust.

 Let's add shadows to the “Above” layer to give the false impression that the map is somehow lit.
 There is a simple rule for placing the top of the shadow: